jhod0/parsimony/README.md

 Parsimony's core are utilities for creating and executing monadic parsers, and includes a number of parser combinators.
 Parser input streams are abstracted such that an input stream could be a stream of characters, bytes, or any arbitrary Lisp type.

-Built on this core are facilities for defining lexers and defining grammars.
+Built on this core are facilities for defining lexers and grammars.
 See below.

 ## Parsimony Core